thechunknetwork/mc-status-viewer/README.md

 *   Run it in a `tmux `or `screen` session
 *   Set up a reverse proxy, here&#039;s a [sample nginx config](http://paste.ubuntu.com/7301975/), [Apache instructions](http://paste.ubuntu.com/7401472/)
 *   `git pull` to update if there are any updates
-*   You can **change the width** by editing `override.css` in the` .btn` class if you have longer server namesPost feedback or suggestions here!
-Keep in mind that I&#039;m a noob at Python and Javascript (I literally learned JS today), so any code quality feedback would be awesome.
+*   You can **change the width** by editing `override.css` in the` .btn` class if you have longer server names

+Post feedback or suggestions here!
+Keep in mind that I'm a noob at Python and Javascript (I literally learned JS today), so any code quality feedback would be awesome.

-Here&#039;s the CPU/mem usage you&#039;ll be looking at (pinging way too many servers, running for an hour):
+Here's the CPU/mem usage you';ll be looking at (pinging way too many servers, running for an hour):

 ![](http://i.imgur.com/scyRmnM.png)

-It&#039;s not 100% accurate due to the nature of server list ping, but it works well enough (99.99999% accurate).
-If you&#039;re having issues, ask your host if this is triggering their anti-DDoS mechanism.
+It's not 100% accurate due to the nature of server list ping, but it works well enough (99.99999% accurate).
+If you're having issues, ask your host if this is triggering their anti-DDoS mechanism.
 Delaying the pings does not seem to help in this situation, so your best bet may be to ask your host, or host it on a box that can ping.
 Updates are every 5 seconds on the server, and then 3 seconds to pull on the client.
-Obviously, you should allow the box you&#039;re putting this on through your backend firewall.
+Obviously, you should allow the box you're putting this on through your backend firewall.

 Technically, you can host the frontend anywhere, just that origin policy complicates things.

-If Ctrl+C isn&#039;t stopping it, try Ctrl+Z. A restart needs to be issued for config changes to apply.
+If Ctrl+C isn't stopping it, try Ctrl+Z. A restart needs to be issued for config changes to apply.

 **IF YOU ARE USING WINDOWS TO RUN A MINECRAFT SERVER, YOU ARE DOING IT WRONG.
 QUIT ASKING HOW TO RUN THIS ON WINDOWS.
 INSTRUCTIONS SHOULD BE VERY SIMILAR, BUT NO GUARANTEES THAT THIS WILL WORK.**